Tracing the bottom electroweak dipole operators at future lepton colliders: Introduction

-While the top dipole operators are considered in many SMEFT analyses at high-energy colliders, the dipole operators of other fermions are usually omitted, and for good reasons.\footnote{On the other hand, see Refs.~\cite{daSilvaAlmeida:2019cbr, Wen:2024cfu} on studies of light-quark dipoles at colliders and Ref.~\cite{Wen:2023xxc} on probing electron dipole operators with transverse spin asymmetry.} First, the SM amplitude and the amplitude with one dipole insertion have different helicity structures, and a mass insertion is needed to obtain an interference term.
+While the top dipole operators are considered in many SMEFT analyses at high-energy colliders \cite{Buckley:2015lku,Schulze:2016qas,CMS:2019too,ATLAS:2019fwo,CMS:2021klw}, the dipole operators of other fermions are usually omitted, and for good reasons.\footnote{On the other hand, see Refs.~\cite{daSilvaAlmeida:2019cbr, Wen:2024cfu} on studies of light-quark dipoles at colliders and Ref.~\cite{Wen:2023xxc} on probing electron dipole operators with transverse spin asymmetry.
+Refs.~\cite{Biswas:2021qaf, Biswas:2022fsr} also discussed the relevant dipole operators in the VBF Higgs and Higgs-photon production processes at the LHC.} First, the SM amplitude and the amplitude with one dipole insertion have different helicity structures, and a mass insertion is needed to obtain an interference term.
 For light fermions, this means that the new physics effects are strongly suppressed by fermion mass at the $1/\Lambda^2$ level and mainly given by the dipole-squared terms, which are at the $1/\Lambda^4$ level.
-Second, low energy electric or magnetic dipole measurements provide very stringent constraints on some of the dipole operators (especially the electron and muon ones~\cite{Muong-2:2006rrc,ACME:2018yjb,Muong-2:2008ebm,Muong-2:2021ojo}) which are far beyond the reaches of collider experiments.
-However, for the second heaviest fermion, the bottom quark, the above two reasons are not fully applicable, and the effects of dipole operators are indeed found to be important in some cases.
+Second, low-energy electric or magnetic dipole measurements provide very stringent constraints on some of the dipole operators (especially the electron and muon ones~\cite{Muong-2:2006rrc,ACME:2018yjb,Muong-2:2008ebm,Muong-2:2021ojo}) which are far beyond the reaches of collider experiments.
+However, for the second-heaviest fermion, the bottom quark, the above two reasons are not fully applicable, and the effects of dipole operators are indeed found to be important in some cases.
 For instance, in Ref.~\cite{Liu:2022vgo}, it was found that the linear contributions of bottom dipole in EW observables, while suppressed by the bottom mass, tend to be more important than the loop effects of top operators, and the former should not be ignored if the latter is included in the analysis.
 On the other hand, Ref.~\cite{Durieux:2019rbz} studied the quadratic contributions of bottom dipole operators (while setting the bottom mass to zero) and found their effects to be important in a global framework.
 Together, these two studies suggest that both the linear and the quadratic contributions of the bottom dipole operators could be important, and an analysis including the full contributions of bottom dipole operators is needed to understand their impacts.